 Marketing automation helps you do just that — Marketing automation is the spreadsheet of the marketing world.

 Shape a customer’s journey to the customer, not a marketing funnel

 Marketing as we know it is at a cross-roads.
 Countless pieces of software and strategic frameworks have been built around how to fit the customer into its marketing process, and not the other way around.
 92 million Millennials, the largest generation in history, is expecting more.
-Until about 2040, if you want your brand and business to survive, you’ll need to build your strategy around how “millennials will be the key consumer segment driving the U.S. economy.”
+If you want your brand and business to survive, you’ll need to build your strategy around how millennials will be the key consumer segment driving the U.S. economy.

 It’s no secret that millennials don’t respond to ads.
 A hundred individually bulleted customer insights doesn’t mean anything if there is no action, or worse, if the action cost a lot of money and is totally off-base.

 Even though traditional marketing strategies suggest that you’ve optimized your process to cater toward specific groups in your industry, and even come up with individual marketing campaigns for each of your personas, people will still fall through the cracks.
 What percentage of sales are lost through those stragglers?
 5%?
 10%?
 How much is that, in dollars?